What is an Amylase Test?

 • A blocked intestine

-When result shows low levels of amylase in blood or urine it indicates:
+When the result shows low levels of Amylase in blood or urine, it indicates:

-Any prescription or over-the-counter medications you are taking should be disclosed to your healthcare practitioner since they may have an impact on your test findings.
+Your prescription or over-the-counter medications should be disclosed to your healthcare practitioner since they may impact your test findings.
 Speak with your provider to learn more about your results.

 Frequently Asked Questions